 - The measles vaccine and vitamin A are proven effective interventions to prevent measles mortality in children.

-- See separate Measles, Mumps and Rubella (MMR) Vaccination article.
+- See the separate Measles, Mumps and Rubella (MMR) Vaccination article.

 - MMR vaccination may be effective if given to those who are susceptible (over 6 months old), ideally within 72 hours of exposure.

 - If the individual is already incubating measles, mumps or rubella, the MMR vaccination will not exacerbate the symptoms.

 - As response to MMR in infants is sub-optimal, where the vaccine has been given before 12 months of age, immunisation with two further doses of MMR should be given at the normal ages.